-There’s been a lot of song and dance about it in the past couple weeks, as we were all flooded with generic notifications on our WhatsApp groups when the Protection of Personal Information Act (aka POPI Act) came into effect on 1 July 2021.
+There’s been a lot of song and dance about it last year, as we were all flooded with generic notifications on our WhatsApp groups when the Protection of Personal Information Act (aka POPI Act) came into effect on 1 July 2021.
 So, what is all the fuss all about?
 What does this piece of legislation have to do with you, as an individual, and what do you need to know about how it updates South African data privacy law?
 Let’s start with some questions.

 What exactly is the POPI Act?